Minor in International Studies

 Program Contact: Sean Duffy 203-582-8324

-A minor program in international studies is designed to stress connections between “classroom” learning and the international experience as well as to increase program options available to students with an interest in international studies who are pursuing major programs of study in fields such as English, history, legal studies, communications, political science, psychology, social services, sociology and Spanish, as well as programs in business and the health sciences.
-Students pursuing a minor in international studies are required to complete 18 credits in four years.
+A minor in International Studies is designed to stress connections between “classroom” learning and the international experience as well as to increase program options available to students with an interest in international studies who are pursuing major programs of study in fields such as English, history, legal studies, communications, political science, psychology, social services, sociology and Spanish, as well as programs in business and the health sciences.
+Students pursuing a minor in International Studies are required to complete 18 credits in four years.
 Students are encouraged to meet with the international studies adviser to declare the minor by the end of their sophomore year or early in their junior year.

 International Studies Minor Curriculum

 Students are required to satisfy the following requirements within the 18-credit minor; at least 6 credits must be completed at the 300 level.